Marketcircle/AXElements/README.markdown

 ## Getting Setup

-You need to have the OS X developer tools installed in order to get the full experience.
+You need to have the OS X developer tools installed in build and install AXElements (sorry).
 Go ahead and install the tools now if you haven't done that yet, I'll wait.

 Once, you have the developer tools, you should install MacRuby, the latest release should be sufficient, but nightly builds are usually